What Happened to the Red Barn Restaurant?

 The popular fast-food chain was extremely aggressive with menu development, such as “The Big Barney," their equivalent to McDonald’s Big Mac.
 What isn’t really commonly known, or perhaps more accurately said, is that the Big Barney actually preceded the Big Mac into satisfied stomachs by a couple of years.
 Other Red Barn burger options included the "Barnbuster," which was similar to a Whopper or Quarter Pounder.

 It was also the first chain of its kind to have self-service salad bars.
+Red Barn food was, in fact, pretty revolutionary in the industry.

 The Red Barn’s look and feel was also very distinctive and nostalgic.
 The bright red barn exteriors were complemented by clean, large window front designs and somewhat limited interior seating.